EarthToAbigail/SonicPi-Workshops/Introduction/README.md

 ## Adding parameters to each sound :speaker:

-The last thing we will see are parameters that can help us change something in the way our sound is played.
+The last thing we will see are **parameters that can help us change something in the way our sound is played**.
 For example, we might want some sounds to be louder then others.
 We can control the volume of each note by using the `amp:` parameter:

 ```
 play 60, amp: 0.2